Books Written By Speech-Language Pathologists (SLPs)

-My first children's book, a baby board book focusing on early words and sounds, is due to be released sometime in 2023 (eeek!) through Ninewise Publishing.
+My first children's book, a baby board book focusing on early words and sounds, is due to be released in June 2023 through Ninewise Publishing!

 1) I love when SLPs support one another.
 If you buy any of these books, consider leaving an Amazon review or sharing about it on social.
 Instagram accounts have been included so you can follow the authors.

 2) There are many reasons SLPs make incredible writers: We have exposure to a wide variety of picture books, know which picture book features lend themselves well to addressing speech-language skills, and get to see how children react to different stories/elements.
 We also have specialized knowledge in areas like phonemic awareness, vocabulary instruction, and training families to support speech-language development.

 3) The world could use more SLP authors, so if writing is a dream of yours, I thought this might serve as some inspiration to get started!

 Please note: I have decided not to include SLP textbooks or workbooks due to sheer volume, but recognize that there are many more phenomenal SLP authors out there not listed below!